chisNaN/wt-auth-token/README.md

 >Small repos to show how it is swift and easy to deploy a JSON web token authentication with the [Webtask.io](https://webtask.io/) FaaS

-:bulb: Free functions expires after 1 month
+:bulb: Free functions expire after 1 month

 getToken.js